Towards optimally abstaining from prediction with OOD test examples: Introduction

 The principle behind our approach is illustrated through an example of Figure \ref{fig:pic}.
 Suppose $P$ is the distribution $Q$ restricted to a set $S \subset X$ which contains, say, 90\% of the test set, so that 10\% of the unlabeled test examples are in blind spots.
 Say we have learned a standard classifier $h \in F$ from the $n$ labeled training examples.
 Hypothetically, if we knew $S$, then we could predict $h(x_i)$ for test $x_i \in S$ and abstain from predicting on $x_i \notin S$.
 If abstaining costs $\alpha$, then the FTSL would naturally guarantee test loss $\leq 0.1 \alpha + \tilde{O}(d/n)$, because one abstains on 10\% of the test examples and the remaining test examples are distributed just like $P$.
 The difficulty is that $S$ may be too complex to learn.
 To circumvent this, we suggest a conceptually simple but theoretically powerful approach: choose the set of points to abstain on so as to minimize the worst-case loss over any true function $f \in F$ that is also consistent with the training data.
 In particular, given a predictor $h$ and a set of test points not abstained on, (ignoring efficiency) one could compute the worst-case loss over all $f \in F$ that are consistent with the labeled training examples.
 This approach achieves optimal worst-case guarantees and, in particular inherits the natural loss guarantee one attains from abstaining outside of $S$ discussed above.
 Converting this theoretical insight into an efficient algorithm is the focus of this paper, and different algorithms are needed for the case of classification and regression.

 \paragraph{Interpretation.} In the case of known $P,Q$, one may say there is a \textit{known unknown}: the region of large $Q(x)/P(x)$.
 In our model, however, even though this region is an \textit{unknown unknown}, we achieve essentially the same bounds as if we knew $P$ and $Q$.
 Thus, perhaps surprisingly, there is little additional loss for not knowing $P$ and $Q$.
-GKKM give related guarantees, but their model has an inherent cost for unknown unknowns.
+GKKM give related guarantees, but which suffer from not knowing $P,Q$.
 In particular, even when $P=Q$ their guarantees are $\tilde{O}(\sqrt{d/n})$ compared to the $\tilde{O}(d/n)$ of FTSL, and they give a lower-bound showing $\Omega(\sqrt{d/n})$ is inherent in their ``PQ'' learning model.
 In the PQ model, the error rate on $Q$ (mistakes that are not abstained on) and the abstention rate \textit{on future examples from} $P$ are separately bounded.
 In Appendix \ref{sec:PQcomparison}, we show that the Chow model is stronger than PQ-learning in the sense that our guarantees imply PQ-bounds similar to theirs, but the reverse does not hold.
 Hence, the algorithms and guarantees in this paper extend the FTSL in both the Chow and PQ models.
 We also note that abstaining on predictions can either help reduce inaccuracies on marginal groups or be a source of unfairness towards a person or group of people, and it should not serve as an excuse not to collect representative data.